mere-human/git-metrics/README.md

 2. Use the existing config file next time.
 `python3 run.py --config_use`

 * Most of the args can be omitted.
-You can still specify the output name. "end_date" is updated each time.
+You can still specify the output name. "last_date" is updated each time.

 ## Merging periods